-First, we made use of calibrated\footnote{Calibrated exposures are dark-/bias-subtracted, flat-fielded, gain-corrected and, for the optical sample, also corrected for charge-transfer-efficiency defects as detailed in \citet{2018acs..rept....4A}.}, unresampled images, which are best suited for astro-photometric analyses based on point-spread-function (PSF) fitting techniques like the one we performed in our project.
-For each image, we obtained a preliminary list of positions and fluxes of bright and isolated sources by fitting a set of effective-PSF (ePSF) models \citep[first-pass photometry;][]{2022acs..rept....2A}.
+First, we made use of calibrated\footnote{Calibrated exposures are dark- and/or bias-subtracted, flat-fielded, gain-corrected and, for the optical sample, also corrected for charge-transfer-efficiency defects as detailed in \citet{2018acs..rept....4A}.}, unresampled images, which are best suited for astro-photometric analyzes based on point spread function (PSF) fitting techniques like the one we performed in our project.
+For each image, we obtained a preliminary list of the positions and fluxes of bright and isolated sources by fitting a set of effective-PSF (ePSF) models \citep[first-pass photometry;][]{2022acs..rept....2A}.
 These ePSFs were tailored to each exposure starting from a set of library ePSF models\footnote{\href{https://www.stsci.edu/~jayander/HST1PASS/LIB/PSFs/}{https://www.stsci.edu/$\sim$jayander/HST1PASS/LIB/PSFs/}} to account for variations due to telescope breathing \citep[see, e.g., Section 3 of ][]{2017BelliniwCenI}.
-Positions were also corrected for the effects of geometric distortion by means of the available\footnote{\href{https://www.stsci.edu/~jayander/HST1PASS/LIB/GDCs/}{https://www.stsci.edu/$\sim$jayander/HST1PASS/LIB/GDCs/}} corrections for the ACS/WFC \citep{2006acs..rept....1A}, WFC3/UVIS \citep{2009BelliniWFC3,2011BelliniWFC3} and WFC3/IR \citep{2016AndersonWFC3IRPSF} cameras.
+The positions were also corrected for the effects of geometric distortion by means of the available\footnote{\href{https://www.stsci.edu/~jayander/HST1PASS/LIB/GDCs/}{https://www.stsci.edu/$\sim$jayander/HST1PASS/LIB/GDCs/}} corrections for the ACS/WFC \citep{2006acs..rept....1A}, WFC3/UVIS \citep{2009BelliniWFC3,2011BelliniWFC3} and WFC3/IR \citep{2016AndersonWFC3IRPSF} cameras.